Payfast/events-manager-pro-aggregation/README.md

 # events-manager-pro-aggregation

-## Payfast aggregation module v1.2.0 for Events Manager v7.1.0.0 and Events Manager Pro v3.6.2
+## Payfast Aggregation module v1.2.0 for Events Manager v7.1.0.0 and Events Manager Pro v3.6.2

 This is the Payfast aggregation module for Events Manager Pro.
 Please feel free to [contact the Payfast support team](https://payfast.io/contact/) should you require any assistance.